Reflections on 3 Years as a “Scrum” Master and Scrum Master

 When my boss left the company soon after, he mentioned Water-Scrum-Fall and told me that’s what the organization really did and that he had been trying to move towards Scrum.
-A water-fall-scrum — or Trapped in Wagile — organization does big batch design and requirements at the start of a project, then sends those off to developers who develop and test in “sprints” and finally release once when everything is done.
+A water-fall-scrum — or Trapped in Wagile — the organization does big batch design and requirements at the start of a project, then sends those off to developers who develop and test in “sprints” and finally release once when everything is done.

-At this point I wondered how I could bridge the organizational gap, and realized maybe I did not understand Scrum as much as I thought.
+At this point, I wondered how I could bridge the organizational gap and realized maybe I did not understand Scrum as much as I thought.

 It was during my Certified Scrum Master (CSM) course when it finally clicked.
 Someone was describing Waterfall vs Scrum and said, “really Scrum is like a bunch of mini waterfalls,” when the instructor pointed out that waterfall is defined by distinct stage gates, but Scrum is not those same gates on a smaller scale, rather, all the necessary work is happening all at once by everyone on the team.

-“When do the developers do analysis?”
+“When do the developers do the analysis?”

 “Whenever they need to.”